President of Tajikistan: Constitutional role

-The president of Tajikistan is the head of the state and the de facto head of government, making him/her the highest ranking chief government official in the country.
+The president of Tajikistan is the head of the state and the highest ranking chief government official in the country.
 The president is elected by a national vote and was historically limited to one seven-year term which can only be renewed once, until the abolishment of term limits.
 The president is also the supreme commander-in-chief of the Tajik National Army.